AzamatKhamidov/LoveMeter/README.md

 # LoveMeter
-Program which can calculate love percent beetwen two names.
+Program which can calculate love percent between two names.